p2panda/handbook/website/docs/tutorials/tauri.md

 :::info But what about the panda stickers?!

 There is a JavaScript client app wrapped in this project of course, otherwise none of the clicky panda sticker fun would be possible.
 Have a look into the `src/` directory to explore the code.
-It's a very simple client, but still demonstrates the powerful query API that our node is exploring.
-Int `scr/queries.js` you will find all the GraphQL queries the client uses, they make use of filtering, ordering and paginating document collections.
+It's a very simple client, but still demonstrates the powerful query API that our node is exporting.
+In `src/queries.js` you will find all the GraphQL queries the client uses, they make use of filtering, ordering and paginating document collections.
 Hopefully it demonstrates that thoughtful schema and query design can reduce the need for complex app logic greatly.

 :::